Drew Barrymore: Ancestry

 Drew Blythe Barrymore was born on February 22, 1975, in Culver City, California, to actor John Drew Barrymore and aspiring actress Jaid Barrymore (born Ildikó Jaid Makó), who was born in a displaced persons camp in Brannenburg, West Germany, to Hungarian World War II refugees.
 Through her father, Barrymore has three older half-siblings, including actor John Blyth Barrymore.
-Her parents divorced in 1984, when she was nine.
+Her parents divorced in 1984.

+In 2023, Barrymore displayed an AncestryDNA test onscreen on her talk show, which assessed her genetic ancestry as primarily European, with 6% Northern Indian.